microsoft/fast/packages/fast-css-editor-react/src/spacing/README.md

 # CSSSpacing
-The `CSSSpacing` component shows the CSS spacing (margin & padding) value as four input elements, it will also provide a callback for updating this values.
+The `CSSSpacing` component shows the CSS spacing (margin and padding) value as four input elements, it will also provide a callback for updating this values.
 When the `spacingType` is set to "margin" the inputs will adjust the top/bottom/left/right margins and when `spacingType` is set to "padding" it will adjust the top/bottom/left/right padding.
 The components `spacingType` will default to "margin" if not set.

 ## Usage
 ```jsx